felipeatsix/linux-lpic1/103.1 - Working with the Command Line/Basic_shell_commands.md

 ```bash
     tac <file name>
 ```
-> Note
-    how "tac" is "cat" in inverse way
+> how "tac" is "cat" in inverse way

 Returns a portion of the file content
 ```bash